youssef595/Python_distribution_files/README.md

 5. cd dist folder and launch : pip install today_folder-1.0.0-py3-none-any.whl

-6. cd.. then cd notebooks and launch the script that launches the main.ipynb : python process.py
+6. laucnh project with :
+* Run_project (this will run the script specified in entry points of setup.py)
+* Or Call your modules like this : from save_date.save_folder import function2